 Travel Your Way

 Whether your ideal vacation is through exploring museums and art galleries or a bit of retail therapy at the local shops, Madison provides custom itineraries tailored to pique the interest of every type of traveler.
 Whether you seek a weekend of zen and relaxation, to find home design and décor inspiration in what’s been touted as a designer destination, or perhaps a romantic getaway, just pick your favorite itinerary to do the planning for you!

 Enjoy the Sounds of Summer

 Summer is best shared with friends and celebrated with festivities.
 Thankfully, there is no shortage of ways to connect with those you care about most in Madison.
-A favorite summertime event in Madison is the free Firefly Nights, happening every Thursday night at 7:30 p.m. in the month of July.
-Stroll down to beautiful Town Park to enjoy a fun mix of live music, movies on the lawn and more.
+A favorite summertime event in Madison is the free Summer Nights, happening every Thursday night at 7:30 p.m. in the months of June and July.
+Stroll down to beautiful Madison Town Park to enjoy a fun mix of live music, movies on the lawn and more.
 If you just can’t get enough live music, Rutledge’s Town Park also offers its own popular Summer Concert Series happening every Friday night at 7:00 p.m.

 Check out the full line-up of events happening here.